TouchDesigner/TouchEngine-UE/README.md

 Go to the directory with the .uproject for the project you would like to install the plugin for.
 If your project does not already have a `Plugins` folder, create a folder called `Plugins` within that directory.
-Place the `TouchEngine-UE4` folder into the Plugins folder.
+Place the `TouchEngine-UE` folder into the Plugins folder.

 After you’ve followed these steps, to be sure that you’ve installed the plugin correctly, do the following:
 - Open the project in Unreal Engine